Quick Sourdough Starter

-This faster, easy sourdough starter is dedicated to industriousness.
+This quick sourdough starter is dedicated to real sourdough – just faster!

 Jump to: